Stress, anxiety, uncertainty—all common psychological responses for those experiencing a disaster such as the wildfires on Maui.

 Sign up for our monthly HIVE newsletter and get tips for finding a job, managing a business and advancing your career right in your inbox.

-Stress, anxiety, uncertainty—all common psychological responses for those experiencing a disaster such as the recent wildfires on Maui.
+Stress, anxiety, uncertainty—all common psychological responses for those experiencing a disaster such as the wildfires on Maui.

 When tragic events happen, it is important for employers to support the mental health of their employees by providing available resources and keeping morale high.
 Here are a few steps you can take to help support your employees.